ALL

 Preventing Slips, Trips and Falls

-• dash to the bathroom?
+• Rush to use the toilet.

 • Wear clothing that is easy to put on and take off.
 For example, an elastic waistband is easier to manage than a belt.

-Current as of: June 30, 2019
+Current as of: May 30, 2024

 Author: Fall Risk Management Program